You Are Here: Home » Major Table Tennis Tournaments

 However, there are loads of tournaments organised for amateur players, so if you need more information about local and regional competitions and tournaments taking place near you, contact your National Association and they'll be able to help you.

-But if you're looking for information about how to organise your own table tennis tournament, take a look at my other articles.
+But if you're looking for information about how to organise your own table tennis tournament, or competition and tournament systems of play, take a look at my other articles, including starting and running a table tennis club.

 ^ Top of page ^